pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 cf set-env charmander-dataflow-server MAVEN_REMOTE_REPOSITORIES_REPO1_URL https://repo.spring.io/libs-release
 ```

-The Cloud Foundry username and password will be used to deploy and manage the Stream apps (such as our Sink), so make sure those credentials can manage apps within your Cloud Foundry Space.
+The Cloud Foundry username and password will be used to deploy and manage the Stream apps (such as our Sink), so make sure those credentials can manage apps within your Cloud Foundry space.

-Finally, restage the server to apply your changes and start the Data Flow Server:
+Finally, start the Data Flow Server:

-`cf restage charmander-dataflow-server`
+`cf start charmander-dataflow-server`

 Once the server starts, you can see the Data Flow Server web UI.
 You can find yours at `https://<your-dataflow-server>.cfapps.io/dashboard`

-More thorough docs for setting up Data Flow on Cloud Foundry can be found here: http://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/current-SNAPSHOT/reference/htmlsingle/#_deploying_on_cloud_foundry
+See the full [Spring Cloud Data Flow for Cloud Foundry documation page](http://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/current-SNAPSHOT/reference/htmlsingle/#_deploying_on_cloud_foundry) for more info on deploying, including things like setting up security for your server.

 ## Deploy the Sink App

+### Host the Sink Jar

+First, build the Sink jar from the Sink's project directory:

+`./gradlew clean assemble`

+This will package our app into a jar file in `build/libs`.

+To deploy your Sink app, you'll need to host the jar file somewhere accessible to the Data Flow Server.
+We chose to host our Sink jar on AWS S3, but you could use any public url or maven repo.

 ### Install Data Flow Shell